caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 adventurers?

 There seemed to be no end to this dark road filled with deathly turns and bumps.
-I started getting tired of rotating mechanical wheel (??) and a bit worried that we might not live through this night.
+I started getting tired of steering mechanical wheel and a bit worried that we might not live through this night.
 On a relatively easy part of the road, i finally brought myself to stop Sasha's rambling:

 — So, how much more is left till the city? — i wanted to also complain about our car lacking navigator, but then remembered it wasn't Sasha's one anyway.